authomize/authomize-python-provider-template/secret_server_provider/clients/secret_server_openapiclient/docs/UsersApi.md

 User Audits

-Get all of the audits for a user
+Get all of the audits for events that have occured for a specific user such as create user, edit user, change password, login success, login failed

 ### Example